Chicken chow mein is one of those classic Chinese take-out dishes that just about everybody enjoys.

 While my version of chow mein isn’t exactly like Cathy’s version, it’s almost as good and I know you'll enjoy it too!

-This recipe for chicken chow mein is really simple to make.
+This recipe for homemade chicken chow mein is really simple to make.
 Basically, all you have to do is get your ingredients chopped up and ready beforehand and follow the steps in the recipe below.

 Mix up the sauce in a measuring cup and be sure to have your noodles prepared before you start.
 For this recipe, I used a package of classic Chinese chow mein noodles but if you don’t have those, you can also use any medium thick long pasta.
 I personally prefer the Chinese noodles for authenticity, but the recipe tastes just as good if you use regular pasta.